-5.2 Documents to file if DDOE notifies that it will make the grant issue the document, and the applicant/sub-grantee has requested the document, DDOE may accept a copy of the applicant's request to the agency as proof of the request.
+5.2 Documents to file if DDOE notifies that it will make the grant

+Each of the following documents must be filed with DDOE before DDOE can pay out funds pursuant to a grant award.
+Exception: If a government agency must issue the document, and the applicant/grantee has requested the document, DDOE may accept a copy of the applicant's request to the agency as proof of the request.